joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 * VM Application requires an Azure Compute Gallery
 * VM Application requires an Azure storage account to store your applications
-* The VM Application gets downloaded to the VM using the name of the VM application _(not the actual name and extension of your file in the storage account)_
+* The VM Application gets downloaded to the VM using the name of the VM application _(not the actual name and Extension of your file in the storage account)_
 * Currently, in order to retry a failed installation, you need to remove the application from the profile and add it back
 * No more than five applications per Virtual Machine deployed at a time
 * The maximum size of the application is 1 GB